QubesOS/qubes-doc/configuration/vpn.md

    And substitute "XXXXXXXXXXXXXX" for the actual password.
    The contents of `passwd-file.txt` may differ depending on your VPN settings.
 See the [documentation for `nmcli up`](https://www.mankier.com/1/nmcli#up).

+   Troubleshooting:  If you notice that the VPN doesn't autostart on hardware bootup but it does when restaring the VPN VM, try adding a slight delay in seconds in `/rw/config/rc.local` before the `nmcli` command, e.g. `sleep 2`.

 5. (Optional) Make the network fail-close for the AppVMs if the connection to the VPN breaks.

    Edit `/rw/config/qubes-firewall-user-script` and add these lines: